Organizing knowledge base articles

 - Articles: Your team can create articles for commonly asked questions or to provide useful guides to your customers.
 While an article is still being written, it is marked as a draft.
 Once the article is ready, it can be published on to the website and has a direct link that can be shared with customers.

-1 - From the top right of the knowledge base home page, click Add Category.
+1 - From the top action bar on the knowledge base structure editor, click Add Category.

-1 - From the top right of a category, click Add Section.
+1 - From the top action bar on the knowledge base structure editor, click Add Section.

 3 - Name your section and click Save.
-You will be taken to the newly created section, where you can start adding articles.
+You can either continue adding more sections or click the back button on top action bar to exit the structure editor and start adding articles.

-1 - From the top right of an article page in the knowledge base, click the Edit button.
+1 - From the top action bar on the article page, click the Edit Article button.

 Sometimes you have articles that are only relevant to a very small segment of customers.
 Unlisted articles enable your customers to search for these articles without cluttering the section listings.
 Unlisted articles aren't visible in knowledge base section listings but are still available via search or direct links.